 Load shedding and power outages: For those who can’t live without their computers and internet for any or no reason, this situation is a worst nightmare.

-This is a rough, simple and NOT a sophisticated solution by me, but works!
-You can not only power DSL / WIFi routers for HOURS but also any other appliance that can work at 9V or 12V.
+This is a rough, simple and not a sophisticated solution, but works in keeping your devices powered on!
+It can power not only DSL/WiFi routers, but also any other appliance that can work at 9V or 12V.
 Keep the internet alive, and use it on your laptop or cell phone, 24×7!